Hamburger

 Private company

-A private company is required to hold its first Annual General Meeting (AGM) within 18 months of its incorporation and once every year thereafter to the extent that not more than 15 months lapse between the date of one AGM and that of the next.
+A private company is required to hold its first Annual General Meeting (AGM) within 18 months of its incorporation and once every year thereafter to the extent that not more than 15 months lapse between the date of 1 AGM and that of the next.

 In addition to an AGM, an extraordinary general meeting (EGM) of the company may be convened where special businesses may be considered.
 An EGM may be convened by the Board of Directors of the company or requisitioned by any member of the company holding at least 1/10 of the paid-up capital of the company.